anaulin/anaulin/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a software engineer (surprise!).
-I'm most experience on the backend side of things (APIs, services micro and otherwise, etc), but I'm capable throughout the web stack.
+I'm most experienced on the backend side of things (APIs, services micro and otherwise, etc), but I'm capable throughout the web stack.

 I'm into automating all I can so that more time can be spent on the interesting work.
 I'm also happy to do data integration/munging, migration, operations and other often consider "grungy" work.